Migrating from Self-Hosted Keycloak

 Common Migration Issues

-User authentication failures:
+User authentication failures after migration:

-• Review client configurations
+• Check client configurations and redirect URIs

 Migration Best Practices

-1. Take fresh backup before starting
+2. Take a fresh backup immediately before starting

-1. Monitor for 48 hours minimum
+6. Monitor for 48 hours after going live

 Cost Considerations